 Producing one saree takes approximately one week.
 The Baluchari Saree has been granted the status of Geographical indication in India, which is a kind of certificate that the product possesses certain qualities, is made using traditional methods and enjoys certain reputation due to its geographical origin.

-After a flood in the Ganga river and the subsequent submerging of the village, the industry moved to Bishnupur village in Bankura district.
-Bishnupur was once the capital of Malla dynasty and different kinds of crafts flourished during that period under the patronage of Malla kings, including terracotta temples.
+After a flood in the Ganga River and the subsequent submerging of the village, the industry moved to Bishnupur village in Bankura district.
+Bishnupur was once the capital of Malla dynasty and different kinds of crafts flourished during their period under the patronage of Malla kings, including terracotta temples.
 A major influence of these temples can be seen in Baluchari sarees.
-Mythological stories were taken from the walls of temples and woven on to Baluchari sarees.
+Mythological stories were taken from the walls of temples and woven on Baluchari sarees.

 The production process of Baluchari can be divided into several parts: